-In order to assure PCC's Policy is in compliance; PCC prints a limited number of copies of the PCC DAAPP and has copies available for inspection in the PCC Human Resources Office and in the Office of the Chief Student Services Officer.
+In order to assure PCC's Policy is in compliance, PCC prints a limited number of copies of the PCC DAAPP and has copies available for inspection in the PCC Human Resources Office and in the Office of the Vice President of Student Success.
 Additional copies will be printed as needed.